-- The award from the global academy will cover the institutional fees for a diploma or MSc or PhD and some associated research cost3 relevant for the studies.
-In return, the global academy expects that candidates be responsible for managing their study time adequately and achieving their degree within the time frame agreed. - Partake in monthly video calls with a mentor designated by the global academy prior to, during and after their studies. - Prepare a short end report, identifying areas for the mentor to focus on in the follow up year, including a strategy to build a research network on return to their home institution or institution offering them a post in a LMIC. - Identify a problem/formulate a research idea; Define their research question and develop a research protocol; Organise a research project; Identify and plan a capacity development project; (according to the level of expertise and studies e.g. diploma, MSc, or PhD).
-This might already form part of study requirements by the university that accepted the candidate. - Publish on her/his project outputs. - Contribute to publications during her/his studies, ideally as first author for at least one of those publications. - Contribute to testimonials, news articles, blogs etc., about their experiences of the global academy.
+- The award from the global academy will cover the institutional fees for MSc.
+In return, the global academy expects that candidates be responsible for managing their study time adequately and achieving their degree within the time frame agreed. - Partake in monthly video calls with a mentor designated by the global academy prior to, during and after their studies. - Prepare a short end report, identifying areas for the mentor to focus on in the follow up year, including a strategy to build a research network. - Identify a problem/formulate a research idea; identify and plan a capacity development project; (according to the level of expertise /studies e.g. MSc).
+This might already form part of study requirements by the university that accepted the candidate. - Contribute to publications during her/his studies, ideally as first author for at least one of those publications. - Contribute to testimonials, news articles, blogs etc., about their experiences of the global academy. - Produce a poster/abstract around research, capacity building and/or training.